Waariss/Waariss/README.md

   </a>
 </div>

+### 💼 Experience:

+1. **Detecting Vulnerable OAuth 2.0 Implementations in Android Applications** - *Ritsumeikan University · Internship*
+   - **Duration**: May 2023 - July 2023 · Shiga, Japan · On-site
+   - **Description**: I researched the security vulnerabilities in Android apps using OAuth 2.0 with Google accounts, focusing on cross-site request forgery (CSRF) risks.
+By developing an app and analyzing others, I evaluated critical components like the state parameter and authorization code essential for CSRF prevention.
+The study reveals the protection level against CSRF in OAuth 2.0 Android implementations.
+Our aim is to promote user safety by highlighting vulnerable apps and underscoring the need for robust security measures.
+This research sets a benchmark for future app security audits.

+2. **Automated COVID-19 Screening Framework Using Deep CNN With Chest X-Ray Medical Images** - *National Central University · Internship*
+   - **Duration**: Jun 2022 - Jul 2022 · Taoyuan City, Taiwan · Remote
+   - **Description**: I contributed to a project on automated COVID-19 diagnosis using chest X-rays, presented at the 2022 6th International Conference on Information Technology (InCIT).
+We proposed an AI-based screening method utilizing transfer learning and deep neural networks.
+Using Grad-CAM visualization, our convolutional neural network model showcased superior performance in accuracy, precision, recall, and F-measure on public datasets.
+This work advanced early COVID-19 detection and highlighted my skills in AI, deep learning, and medical imaging.

 ### 📚 Publications:

 1. **Automated COVID-19 screening framework via Deep Convolutional Neural Network with Chest X-ray Medical Images**